Skip to main content

 SOC 2 Status

-Oracle has a SOC 2 claim detected on their trust page.
-Claim is vendor-attested — no public registry exists for independent verification.
+Oracle has not had a SOC 2 claim detected on their trust page.

 Sanctions Screening